 7 tips to unlock full potential of Google Patent Search

 Any Tom, Dick or Harry (pardon the cliché) can conduct patent searches using Google Patents Search, Thomson Innovation or Orbit.
-It’s the one who is a power user and is skilled in the art of searching on these databases who comes up with relevant results really faster.
+It takes a power user who is skilled in the art of searching on these databases who would come up with relevant results faster.

 You not only require a weapon in your arsenal, you need the skills to wield the weapons as well.
 Well, Google just provided us with upgraded weapons and through this article, I’ll be sharing seven of its best features.
 Another good news, we also have created a long definitive guide for you that teaches how to use Google Patents Search.
 You can go through the guide here: Google Patents Search.

 Why Google Patents Search?

-One, the tool let you conduct free patent searches and two, with the pace Google is improving its patent databases – the only area where it lacks – soon you will be executing a lot of patent searches without using any commercial database.
+One, the tool lets you conduct free patent searches and two, with the pace Google is improving its patent databases – currently the only area where it lacks – soon you will be executing a lot of patent searches without using any commercial database.
 Its responsiveness (faster speed of execution) along with the sleek UI is something that will take you away from commercial databases.

 Below I’ve compiled a list of seven Google Patents search tips that includes its additional functionalities/operators.
 In every tip, I’ve used a relevant example to help you incorporate it into your next search.

 We all know that different patents can use different keywords to describe a similar concept.
-One patent, for example, can use “bendable” to describe the same concept which another is describing using “foldable”.
+One patent, for example, can use “bendable” to describe the same concept which another describes using “foldable”.

 You have to take these into account to make sure you don’t miss any important keywords.
 Hence, you manually use AND and OR or a combination of them in commercial patent databases while in the Google Patent Search, these are automatically added between different term boxes and synonym boxes.